History of the United States Marine Corps: World War II

 Though the vast majority of Marines served in the Pacific Theater, a number of Marines did play a role in the European Theater, North Africa, and Middle East.
-Mostly serving aboard warships and as guards for naval bases, especially in the British Isles; though some volunteered for duty with the Office of Strategic Services.
-Numerous observers were dispatched to learn tactics from allied nations, such as Roy Geiger aboard HMS Formidable.
+The largest Marine unit in Europe was the 1st Provisional Marine Brigade, which served in Iceland from July 1941 through March 1942 before transfer to the Pacific.
+Most others served aboard warships and as guards for naval bases, especially in the British Isles; though some volunteered for duty with the Office of Strategic Services.
+Numerous observers were dispatched to learn tactics from other allied nations, such as Roy Geiger aboard HMS Formidable.
 Interservice rivalry may have played a role in this; for example, when briefed of a plan for Project Danny, Army Chief of Staff General George Marshall stood and walked out, stating "That's the end of this briefing.
 As long as I'm in charge, there'll never be a Marine in Europe."

 By the war's end, the Corps had grown to include six divisions, five air wings and supporting troops totaling about 485,000 Marines.
 19,733 Marines were killed and 68,207 wounded during WWII and 82 received the Medal of Honor.
 Marine Aviators were credited with shooting down 2,355 Japanese aircraft while losing 573 of their own in combat, as well as 120 earning ace.